heliumdatacommons/pivot-data/benchmark/README.md

 - Ceph RBD + NFSv4
 - GlusterFS + NFS-Ganesha

-In addition, some solutions provide multiple configurations (not for performance tunning) for different use cases, which are likely to impact the performance, *e.g.*, the [GlusterFS volume type](https://docs.gluster.org/en/v3/Administrator%20Guide/Setting%20Up%20Volumes/), distribution of backend Ceph OSDs.
+In addition, some solutions provide multiple configurations (not for performance tuning) for different use cases, which are likely to impact the performance, *e.g.*, the [GlusterFS volume type](https://docs.gluster.org/en/v3/Administrator%20Guide/Setting%20Up%20Volumes/), distribution of backend Ceph OSDs.